guilhermeleobas/tf/README.md

 COMPILE=0 EXEC=1 ./run.sh   # To execute
 ```

 Also, run benchmarks in parallel whenever you can.
-Running 220 benchmarks with a time limit of 8 minutes takes 29 hours to complete.
+Running 220 benchmarks sequentially with a time limit of 8 minutes takes 29 hours to complete.